 Question D.6.d.3.
 Should the rules require analysis of the most robust security features - for example, reading the radio frequency identification chip that is embedded in US Passport Cards?
-Unfortunately reading of these types of robust security features are not currently viable using remote technology.

 Credential analysis of the "characteristics and security features" of each identification document would at a minimum require the technology to: